Box Set Binge – a collection of the best bingeable TV shows. All titles are available to rent, buy or stream now.

 WORZEL GUMMIDGE (BBC)

 Many of you, like me, will have fond memories of Jon Pertwee as the lovable, if slightly cantankerous, scarecrow Worzel Gummidge.
 Pertwee’s version of Barbara Euphan Todd’s 1930s character would shine from 1979 to 1981 before the famous Scarecrow suddenly fell silent.
 However, Christmas 2019 would see BBC One resurrect Worzel under the creative genius of Mackenzie Crook, and the result was a loving and celebratory re-imagination of Euphan’s characters.
-Bathed in stunning cinematography, gentle humour and delightful performances, the modern Worzel Gummidge is utterly beautiful and brilliantly endearing.
+Bathed in stunning cinematography, gentle humour and delightful performances, the modern Worzel Gummidge is beautiful, magical, calming and endearing.

 WORLD ON FIRE (BBC)

-Some TV dramas never received the praise they deserved on release, and World on Fire was one of those tv gems.
+Some TV dramas never receive the praise they deserve on their release, and World on Fire was one of those TV gems.
 Broadcast in 2019, Peter Bowker’s BBC Second World War drama is a stunning and urgent exploration of the gradual descent into European and then World conflict.
-By weaving together multiple stories from across Europe as the abject horror of war took hold, World on Fire immerses its audience in individual choices, decisions, bravery and resilience against a rising tide of hate, political control, fascism and orchestrated murder.
+By weaving together multiple stories from across Europe as the abject horror of war took hold, World on Fire immerses its audience in the choices, decisions, bravery and resilience of individuals, groups and families against a rising tide of hate, political control, fascism and orchestrated murder.
 World on Fire aimed to give voice to the ordinary people who found their lives transformed by an impending and unavoidable War as a rising tide of politically fed hate swept across Europe.
-A second series is now on the way following a pause due to COVID-19, and one can only hope the long gap doesn’t put people off returning to this stunning, timely and urgent drama.
-World on Fire is a warning from history we should heed.
+A second series arrived following a major pause due to COVID-19, and while the second run was strong it never quite matched the power of the first season largely due to the unavoidable gap in filming.
+But taken as a whole World on Fire is a stunning slice of TV drama.

 Box Set Binge